-Alton Watermill recently featured on the BBC Radio 4 series ‘Museums That Make Us,’ the building is currently being restored and is due to reopen in mid-2022.
+Alton Watermill is currently being restored and is due to reopen in mid-2022.
 Collections and Interpretation Manager Lisa Harris updates us on the work that has been taking place and what you can expect to find when the building reopens to the public.

-In February 2020, the Museum of East Anglian Life was pleased to be awarded £99,200 by the National Lottery Heritage Fund towards the restoration of Alton Watermill.
+In February 2020, the museum was pleased to be awarded £99,200 by the National Lottery Heritage Fund towards the restoration of Alton Watermill.
 Dating from at least the late 18th century, the mill, cart lodge and mill house were moved to the museum from Stutton near Holbrook in the early 1970s, to make way for the creation of the Alton Water Reservoir.
 A film made by Anglia TV of the removal can be found in the British Film Institute archives and is available to watch online.

 The mill has been used for demonstrations since then but in more recent years, problems with wet rot in the original axletree led to a series of repairs that were unable to cope.
 The turning axle regularly began to bounce, lose its wedges and wind itself into the pit wall.

 Whilst COVID interrupted our plans initially, work was finally able to start onsite in March 2021.
 Working with millwrights, Dorothea Restorations, we have installed a new debris grill from the millpond, a new timber cill beam under the cast iron sluice-gate, dressed and made repairs to the furniture of two sets of millstones, repaired some of the steel bucket fixings, fitted a new pentrough and most importantly, replaced the axletree that runs through the mill.